Redshift Security: Data Backups and Encryption Best Practices

 Now under “Manual snapshot retention period” choose the wanted retention:

-One of the features of snapshots is sharing, it is possible to share snapshots between AWS accounts.
+One of the features of snapshots is sharing, it’s possible to share snapshots between AWS accounts.
 A snapshot that is shared with different accounts can be restored on that account.

-To authorizes the specified AWS account to restore the specified snapshot with cli:
+To authorize the specified AWS account to restore the specified snapshot with CLI:

 To check with which AWS accounts the snapshot is shared check the “AccountsWithRestoreAccess” when describing the snapshot: